 [Artifacts are the items you consider to be representative of your academic interests and achievements.
 For each entry, include both an artifact and a detailed annotation.
 An annotation is a reflective description of the artifact that attempts to communicate its significance.
 For more information, go to: http://honors-scholars.osu.edu/e-portfolio.
 Delete these instructions and add your own post.]

-Kaitlyn Cohen is first-year student from Schaumburg, IL, majoring in accounting and finance at The Ohio State University.
-She is pursing a Bachelors of Science in Business Administration from the Max M. Fisher College of Business with a specialization of accounting and finance, along with a minor in business data analytics.
+Kaitlyn Cohen is first-year student from Schaumburg, IL, majoring in accounting at The Ohio State University.
+She is pursing a Bachelors of Science in Business Administration from the Max M. Fisher College of Business with a specialization of accounting.
 After her undergrad degree, she plans to purse her master’s degree in accounting and earn her CPA certification.
 Ultimately she hopes to work in a Big 4 accounting firm upon completion of graduation.
 Cohen is currently in the Business Scholars program at The Ohio State and hopes to use her experiences from scholars to help expand her passion for business, while being able to take part in the culture and community OSU has to offer.
 She hopes to grow as a leader and establish a strong network during her time at The Ohio State University.